 In my experience and observation, the relationships that become “unfixable” are often because of some sort of personality issue of one or both of the individuals.
 Sometimes it can be due to compatibility issues as well, but compatibility issues can be resolved if both partners are willing to put effort.

-Before you come to a decision, I would sincerely urge you to check out the few guides below on how to fix a toxic relationship and give your relationship a fair chance by applying those strategies.
+Before you decide, I would sincerely urge you to check out the few guides below on how to fix a toxic relationship and give your relationship a fair chance by applying those strategies.

 How to Fix a Toxic Relationship?